pedrocleal/pedrocleal/README.md

 ## Hi there, i'm Pedro Leal 👋🏾

 - 👨🏾 Software Engineer from Brazil with over 3 years of experience in web development;
-- 🖥️ I currently working with ReactJS and Typescript;
+- 🖥️ I currently working with ReactJS, Typescript and Ruby on Rails;
 - 🌱 I'm learning daily about all related to front-end development;
 - 🚀 As a developer, I always seek to apply best practices to deliver performance applications with a good end-user experience;
 - 📫 Get in touch: pedrocleal.dev@gmail.com;